DEVELOPMENT AND FUNCTION OF THE OVARIES:

 linked to the ovaries is a loss conflict

-concerning the loss of a loved one (the loss conflict
+concerning the loss of a loved one (see also loss conflict

 related to the female germ cells